Working together for a vibrant future. It's how we do business in Metro Denver.

 Put 40 politicians together in Metro Denver and what do you get?
 Consensus.

-Issues like air quality, water use, growth, and transportation don’t stop at the city limits.
+Issues like air quality, water use, housing affordability, growth, and transportation don’t stop at the city limits.
 In 1993, area leaders formed the Metro Mayors Caucus to create a neutral arena for the exchange of ideas on issues that affect our entire region.
 The Metro Mayor's Caucus has 40 members representing municipalities of all sizes located throughout the metro region.

 Like the Metro Denver EDC, the Caucus fosters cooperation among its members and other governmental agencies.
 This unique collaboration provides leadership and creative solutions for the region’s most challenging issues such as growth management, multimodal transportation, energy conservation, affordable housing, and intergovernmental cooperation.

 - The Metro Mayors Caucus, with 11 other civic and government organizations, formed the Denver Living Streets initiative.